Is breast really best? . . . Breastfeeding vs. formula feeding

 - Very rarely, babies can't tolerate milk and must be fed an infant formula that is hypoallergenic, dairy free or lactose free.
 A wide selection of specialty baby formulas on the market also include soy or hydrolyzed.

 Your baby may need formula if you have a health condition or a work schedule not conducive to breastfeeding and you don’t have access to donor breast milk.
 Talk to your doctor before feeding your baby anything besides your breast milk.
-If you need help finding a doctor or insurance, or help paying for formula, you can call Healthy Mother, Healthy Babies of Palm Beach County at 1-888-414-4642.
+If you need help finding a doctor or insurance, or help paying for formula, you can call Healthy Mothers, Healthy Babies of Palm Beach County at 1-888-414-4642.

 TIPS FOR BREASTFEEDING IN PUBLIC